nlx-group/ud-portuguese/README.md

 ## CINTIL-UDep

 The directory `cintil-udep` contains the CINTIL-UDep treebank.
+This treebank contains 37780 sentences and 473929 tokens.

 The directory contains the file `cintil-udep.conll` in CONLL format, which is a TSV format (tab-separated values) with 10 columns: token id, form, lemma, cpos, pos, feat, head, deprel, phead, pdeprel.
 Sentences are separated with empty lines.
 Note that both the POS and dependencies in this file are manually validated.
 The LX-UdepParser was trained on a derivative of this file, where the POS annotations were made by the LX-UPosTagger, instead.